Oklahoma Senate Bill 615: History

-Bill 615 was passed in the context of the 2020s anti-LGBTQ movement in the United States, and was one of many bathroom bills passed during this period.
-Other bills restricting transgender rights were proposed or brought to the Oklahoma Legislature since 2020, and the advocates and parents of transgender children in Oklahoma became concerned that transgender youth were being targeted in the state and across the country.
+Bill 615 was passed amid the 2020s anti-LGBTQ movement in the United States, and was one of many bathroom bills passed during this period.
+Other bills restricting transgender rights had been proposed or brought to the Oklahoma Legislature since 2020, and advocates and parents of transgender children in Oklahoma became concerned that transgender youth were being targeted in the state and across the country.

 Oklahoma Education Secretary Ryan Walters brought the issue to the Legislature in response to public outcry over a 2015 policy in Stillwater, Oklahoma, which allowed transgender students to use the bathroom that aligns with their gender identity.
 After discussions and conflicting public opinion, the Stillwater school board refused to revoke the policy, and Walters sent them a letter urging them to reverse their decision.
 The board then asked for the Oklahoma State Department of Education to provide clear rules to the districts.

 The bill was passed by the 58th Oklahoma Legislature.
 Senator David Bullard sponsored it.
 The principal author was Danny Williams (Republican representative for Seminole County), and Kevin West (Republican representative for Moore County) was co-author.
 It was first introduced in February 2021, passed the Senate in March 2022, passed the House in April 2022, and Oklahoma Governor Kevin Stitt signed the bill into law on May 25, 2022.